 Almost everyone does these things sometimes, but people with ADHD do them frequently — so much that their behavior creates problems in their lives at home, work, and/or school.
 What's interesting about ADHD is that its cause is not what you might expect.
 ADHD occurs because your body and mind are trying to make up for a lack of internal stimulation.
 The fidgeting, distracted thinking, and impatience, while disruptive and counterproductive in terms of getting things done in the "outside" world, serves to, in fact, keep things moving in your "inside" world.
 Getting at the root of the problem and treating it can allow people with ADHD to move beyond the distractions and to better utilize their intelligence and other talents.

 It's not your fault if you have ADHD, and no one should be calling you names because of it, especially not your teachers, who are supposed to be helping you.
-It sounds as if there's been a step in the right direction though, with your Mum sitting down with them to try and figure out what's happening.
+It sounds as if there's been a step in the right direction though, with your mum sitting down with them to try and figure out what's happening.
 The next step is for you and your family to talk with your pediatrician or family health care provider about your concerns.
 S/he can then refer you to specialists in ADHD (including psychiatrists, psychologists, social workers, child development experts, and neurologists), if necessary.
-You need to have an evaluation conducted by a qualified health care professional, usually a psychologist with a specialty in this area, in order to determine whether or not you do indeed have ADHD.
+To determine whether or not you do indeed have ADHD, you need to have an evaluation conducted by a qualified health care professional, usually a psychologist with a specialty in this area.
 Because there is no one test that can definitively pinpoint ADHD, diagnosis depends on a series of various tests to evaluate a person's symptoms and to rule out other possible problems, such as learning disorders, hearing loss, or depression.
 This evaluation, unfortunately, is usually not covered by health insurance and may be expensive, but some clinics evaluate students for a reduced fee.
 You can also find out if your school or school district has available resources in-house that you could access.

 When discussing your options, think about how they would each affect your life and how they would make you feel — from both a medical and emotional standpoint.
-It might help to talk with your Mum, health care providers, mentors, or close friends about what makes you not want to take any drugs.
-Some common worries are:
+It might help to talk with your mum, health care providers, mentors, or close friends about what makes you not want to take any drugs.
+Some common worries are that:

-- That it will make you feel strange or different from other people you hang out with
+- It will make you feel strange or different from other people you hang out with

-- That the drug would have bad side effects
+- The drug would have bad side effects

-- That the effects would make you feel like a different person
+- The effects would make you feel like a different person

-- That you would be dependent on the drugs to feel "normal"
+- Uou would be dependent on the drugs to feel "normal"

-- That taking a medication on a regular basis can be annoying or tedious
+- Taking a medication on a regular basis can be annoying or tedious

-- That it would constantly remind you of your situation
+- It would constantly remind you of your situation

 Also think about the things that might change if you were treated for ADHD, including possibly taking medicine.
 How would your life be different — in good ways and in ways that you might view as not good?